0525hhgus/0525hhgus.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: True # crops the image to make it circular
+  image_circular: False # crops the image to make it circular
   address: >

 news: False  # includes a list of news items
 latest_posts: False  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"